-Last night, while watching President Obama on the last leg of his campaign, my wife commented on how grey his hair has become.
+Last night, while watching President Obama speak on TV, my wife commented on how grey his hair has become.
 It seems like we have had that conversation during the term of every U.S. President we have been fortunate (or unfortunate) to be served by.
 While I can’t deny they have all added grey hairs during their terms, I can’t say that I haven’t also.
 Being the same age as most Presidents are when they enter office, it seems fairly obvious to me (as I look in the mirror at my grey hairs) that it is the age of the President, more than anything else, that causes this change in hair color.
 Sure, I imagine that the stresses of the job might contribute to greying hair, but that’s not the only contributor.

 I started thinking, as the life insurance broker that I am, about the life expectancy of American Presidents.
 Does stress contribute to a shorter life span for our Commanders in Chief than us “normal” folks?
 I did a little research and it appears that most U.S. Presidents actually live beyond the average life expectancy.